mcameriere/android-navigation-simple/README.md

 When you build the project the SafeArgs plugin generates <code>MoreFragmentArgs</code> class.

-In MoreFragment you can now retrieve the "someNumber" argument in a type-safe way
+In MoreFragment you can now retrieve the **someNumber** argument in a type-safe way.

 ```java
 class MoreFragment : Fragment() {